corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 A new addition for both flavors of Agrarian Idyll should help reduce the need to build cities in 3.0 and above: rural districts (generator, mining, or farming) now add one unit of planetary capacity per two districts and one building slot per four districts (as of 3.2 farming districts do this in base game).
 Additionally, the Agrarian/Lithorian Utopias technology doubles these benefits for either farming districts or mining districts depending on whether your empire is lithoid.

-**_Important Update 3.3:_** No longer overrides ever worker job, mot event job, or ringworld districts, making this mod even easier to mix and match with other mods!

 # Changes

 Creates a civic swap for Agrarian Idyll for Lithoids (it will automatically change - similar to Devouring Swarm <-> Terravore).
 Miners (_including_ those for mote/gas/crystal deposits) generate the same amount of Amenities that farmers generate for the standard version, and have their job weights adjusted accordingly for traits that affect Amenities output.
 A new technology "Lithorian Utopias" replaces the standard "Agrarian Utopias" and adds +1 housing to Mining Districts.
 Lithorian Idyll also loses the usual Agrarian Idyll bonus housing on Ringworld Farming Districts.